JJud83819/Elk_Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+-What aspect of security do load balancers protect? ( defends an organization against DDoS attacks. ) What is the advantage of a jump box? ( any tools in place for the SAN system are maintained on that single system.)

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for? ( monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing. )
-- _TODO: What does Metricbeat record?_
+-( What does Metricbeat record?
+Takes the metrics and statistics that it collects and ships them to the output that you specify. )

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.